Classification of Histopathology Slides with Persistent Homology Convolutions: Persistent Homology Convolutions

 Here, $c$ acts as the stride length used to translate the window.
 To prevent the window from being translated outside of the boundary of the image, the $x$-coordinate and $y$-coordinate translations are bounded between $1 \leq i,j \leq K$.
-In our study, the filtration $\mathcal{F}(T_{(c \cdot i,c \cdot j)}(X))$ corresponds to the extended sublevel-set filtration of the height function on the $M \times M$ subimage of $X$ obtained by thresholding (as described in the next section).
-Since persistence is computed with respect to dimension one height PH, the final term is expressed as $\mathbf{I}_{n \times n}(\mathrm{Ext}_1(f(T_{(32 \cdot i,32 \cdot j)}(X))))$ where the stride was set to 32 (see Section \ref{section:implement}).
-Similarly, the methods used by both \cite{QAISER20191} and \cite{lawson2019persistent} to compute persistence on histology slides can be presented as $\mathrm{PH}_p(\mathrm{St}_{\underline{ }}(X))$ where $\mathrm{St}_{\underline{ }}(X)$ represents the lower-star filtration on the magnitude of pixels in $X$ and $p=0,1$.
+In our study, the filtration $\mathcal{F}(T_{(c \cdot i,c \cdot j)}(X))$ corresponds to either the alpha complex, or a modified version of the extended lower star function on the $M \times M$ subimage of $X$ (as described in the next section).
+In our study, we focus on persistence computed in dimension one as it yielded the best results.
+The localized PH computation is expressed as $Y= \mathbf{I}_{n \times n}(\mathrm{XPH}_1(f(T_{(32 \cdot i,32 \cdot j)}(X))))$ where the stride was set to 32 (see Section \ref{section:implement}).
+Similarly, the methods used by both \citep{QAISER20191} and \citep{lawson2019persistent} to compute persistence on histology slides can be presented as $\mathrm{PH}_p(\mathrm{St}_{\underline{ }}(X))$ where $\mathrm{St}_{\underline{ }}(X)$ represents the lower star filtration on the magnitude of pixels in $X$ and $p=0,1$.
 The map $T_{(i,j)}$ is removed from the expression since the computations are performed globally on $X$ rather than on windows.

-For the purpose of this study, the kernel is a linear operator (an arbitrary $q \times q$ matrix) whose entries are optimized via backpropagation during model training.
+Using persistence images, the output local PH computation is a topological feature vector in $Y \in \R^{n\times n}$ (as stated above).
+The $n \times n$ array is then convolved with the kernel matrix $\mathbf{K}$ whose entries are $\mathbf{K_{ij}}=k(w,T_{\paren{k, \ell}}) = w^T \cdot T_{\paren{k, \ell}}$ where $w \in \R^{q\times q}$ is a weight matrix and $T_{\paren{k, \ell}}$ is the translation map restricted to a $q \times q$ window.
+Equation \ref{eqn:conv} is applied to yield the full expression in Equation \ref{eqn:phc}.
+In CNNs, the weight matrix is implicitly determined and optimized in the kernel matrix $\mathbf{K}$ via backpropagation during model training.
 The kernel performs feature extraction on the vectorized data to optimally search for the relevant topological signatures which it uses to distinguish between the tumor classes.
 We hope to use a similar approach in the future to adaptively optimize a weighting function in the vectorization operation.